PCCI Expert Akshay Arora talks NMDOH at MD Anderson

 ###

-PCCI’s Expert Leadership Leveraging Social Determinants of Health
+PCCI’s Expert Leadership Leveraging Non Medical Drivers of Health

-PCCI is a leader in researching, understanding and implementing social determinants of health (SDOH) programs that have taken a theory into practice, helping save lives, improving care and reducing costs.
+PCCI is a leader in researching, understanding and implementing Non Medical Drivers of Health (NMDOH) programs that have taken a theory into practice, helping save lives, improving care and reducing costs.
 PCCI leverages data science and social determinants of health to better support under-served populations across our communities, and shows how this is possible with a number of successful programs.

-These are outlined in a groundbreaking series of blog posts showing how SDOH can go from a simple buzzword to a way to help change the way healthcare is delivered.
+These are outlined in a groundbreaking series of blog posts showing how NMDOH can go from a simple buzzword to a way to help change the way healthcare is delivered.

-Please click on the links below to see PCCI’s expert perspectives on SDOH:
+Please click on the links below to see PCCI’s expert perspectives on NMDOH:

-THE FUTURE OF SDOH: THE POWER OF PERSONAL DETERMINANTS OF HEALTH
+THE FUTURE OF NMDOH: THE POWER OF PERSONAL DETERMINANTS OF HEALTH

 By Vikas Chowdhry, MS, MBA, is PCCI’s Chief Analytics and Information Officer